aGuyNamedJonas/updraft/README.md

 Updraft is an open module registry for [Cloud Development Kit (CDK)](https://github.com/aws/aws-cdk) modules, offering infrastructure building-blocks that can be easily composed into complex setups.

-Services like [Vercel](https://vercel.com/dashboard) and [Netfliy](https://www.netlify.com/) have shown what a superb developer experience for deployments can look like - we strive to enable the same high level of DX for working with generic cloud-infrastructure.
+Services like [Vercel](https://vercel.com/dashboard) and [Netfliy](https://www.netlify.com/) have shown what a superb developer experience for deployments can look like - we strive to enable the same high level of DX for working with cloud-infrastructure in general.

 👉🏻 Read more: [Vision, Values, Mission](/docs/VisionValuesMission.md)